chop-dbhi/ehb-service/docs/eHB-usage.rst

       * Organization ID
       * Date of birth

-See 'POST to create a subject' in the API documentation. if you receive error code 3, ERROR_SUBJECT_ORG_ID_EXISTS then this subject already exists in the eHB.
+See 'POST to create a subject' in the API documentation. if you receive successful response with error code 3 then this subject already exists in the eHB.

 **2. Add a subject to a protocol or dataset**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^